-- Punch Taverns has announced that its equity holders have voted to 'approve the restructuring proposals set out in the combined circular and prospectus dated 18 August 2014' - The 'yes' votes (there were six resolutions) carried between 99.1% and 99.8% of votes cast - The Board has previously announced that the proposals 'have the support of a broad range of stakeholders' speaking for 65% of the A and B notes and 54% of equity
+- Punch Taverns has announced that its equity holders have voted to 'approve the restructuring proposals set out in the combined circular and prospectus dated 18 August 2014' - The 'yes' votes (there were six resolutions) carried between 99.1% and 99.8% of votes cast - The group reports that 'meetings of note-holders in the Punch A and Punch B securitisations to approve the restructuring proposals are also taking place today.' - It concludes 'a further announcement will be made once these meetings have concluded.' - The Board has previously announced that the proposals 'have the support of a broad range of stakeholders' speaking for 65% of the A and B notes and 54% of equity - Stakeholders announced to have agreed to the proposals (prior to today's vote) include the ABI Special Committee and Ambac, the monoline insurer for the Punch A securitisation